 Persimmon Season in Full Swing

 Persimmons are available at Woodlands Market!
-Both of our persimmon varieties are grown organically in Madera, California, and will be in stock until the season ends around February.
+Both of our persimmon varieties are grown organically in Madera, California, and will be in stock until the season ends.
 Now is the time to get your hands on these winter delicacies—whether you eat them raw, dried, or cooked, persimmons will be available at Woodlands until February.

 Persimmons are an excellent source of fiber, and are rich in B complex vitamins as well as vitamins A and C. They also contain phytochemicals and healthy amounts of potassium, manganese, copper, and phosphorus.